 CAFTA does not provide referral for some legal matters, such as traffic, criminal, divorce/domestic/family, or personal injury.
 For disputes and adversarial situations, CAFTA volunteer attorneys can assist with negotiation and settlement but are not expected to assist with litigation or arbitration.
 CAFTA cannot guarantee a referral for pro bono legal referral.

-Existing small nonprofit organizations may seek pro bono legal support through the Colorado Nonprofit Pro Bono Legal Group (PBLG).
-The PBLG is an initiative of the Colorado Nonprofit Association and the Colorado Lawyers Committee to match nonprofit organizations in need of transactional legal assistance with volunteer lawyers.
 If you are looking for assistance with a patent, please visit The Pro Bono Patent program (ProBoPat).
-ProBoPat, administered by Mi Casa, seeks to connect low-income inventors who are residents of Colorado, New Mexico, Utah and Wyoming with patent professionals for patent preparation and legal services on a pro bono or significantly reduced fee basis.
+ProBoPat, administered by Mi Casa, seeks to connect low-income inventors who are residents of Colorado, Montana, New Mexico, Utah and Wyoming with patent professionals for patent preparation and legal services on a pro bono or significantly reduced fee basis.

 How much will this cost me?